 - BONUS: Don’t forget your travel-sized bottles!
 These are just TOO adorable.

-Tip #6 for eating gluten-free at all-inclusive resorts: Know Your Alcohol
+Tip #6 for celiac all inclusive resorts: Know Your Alcohol

 Have you had experience eating gluten-free at all-inclusive resorts?
 If so, share your experience in the comments below.

 Are you planning a trip soon?
-Pin this post and check out my “Gluten-Free Traveling” Pinterest board for gluten-free friendly destination suggestions.
+Whether you’re planning an all inclusive to Europe, Punta Cana, Cancun or other destination, pin this post and check out my “Gluten-Free Traveling” Pinterest board for gluten-free friendly destination suggestions.
 Also, download this restaurant card I created just for you to bring along on your vacation.